-1 Contents 3 2 Indices and tables 17
+1 Contents 3 2 Indices and tables 25

-Prosto is a Python data processing toolkit to programmatically author and execute complex data processing workflows.
+Prosto is a Python data processing toolkit to (programmatically or using Column-SQL) author and execute complex data processing workflows.
 Conceptually, it is an alternative to purely set-oriented approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based tools like pandas.